Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/processing-lang/Thermistor.rst

 Chapter Thermistor
 ################################################################

 In this chapter, we will learn about Thermistors which are another kind of Resistor.

 Project Thermometer
 ****************************************************************

-A Thermistor is a type of Resistor whose resistance value is dependent on temperature and changes in temperature.
-Therefore, we can take advantage of this characteristic to make a Thermometer.
+In this project, we will use a thermistor to make a thermometer.

 Component List
 ================================================================